-HUD McKinney Vento supportive housing programs define homelessness as individuals who are living on the streets, in shelters, or in public spaces.
+&lt;sup>51 HUD McKinney Vento supportive housing programs define homelessness as individuals who are living on the streets, in shelters, or in public spaces.

 shelters, or in public spaces.

-52 A person is considered precariously housed and at risk of homelessness if they are about to lose housing and have no other place to live, or are housed but living temporarily with friends or family because they lack the resources and/or support networks to retain or obtain permanent housing and/or are housed but have moved frequently due to economic reasons and/or are living in severely overcrowded housing.
+A person is considered precariously housed and at risk of homelessness if they are about to lose housing and have no other place to live, or are housed but living temporarily with friends or family because they lack the resources and/or support networks to retain or obtain permanent housing and/or are housed but have moved frequently due to economic reasons and/or are living in severely overcrowded housing.

-Marin County Office of Education, Report to the Marin County Board of Education, March 2014
+&lt;sup>53 Marin County Office of Education, Report to the Marin County Board of Education, March 2014